patman023/nysthimanual/pages/bignumber/bignumber.md

 	0.6.38
 ---- feature request: add RESET to the nex clock IN (uses the contextual menu)
 ---- the dispaly will present the status

+	0.6.39
+feature request: added a contextual menu "PULSE IN DECREMENT MODE" (on - off)
+- now can go in DECREMENT mode

 ```